-7.1.
+7.1.1.
 Financial Assistance

 Financial assistance to students is provided by the College on the basis of need and academic merit.
 Ad hoc grants for books, stationery, towards mess charges etc. are given from the Students' Aid Fund.
 A few Christian Bursaries are available for Christian students.
-A large number of merit-cummeans scholarships of varying amounts are also available and are awarded each year.
+A large number of merit-cum-means scholarships of varying amounts are also available and are awarded each year.
 Continuation of these scholarships is subject to satisfactory academic progress.
-In the academic year 2015-2016, about Rupees 25 lakhs were disbursed as 180 scholarships benefitting close to 15% of the total students of the college.
+In the academic year 2014-2015, more than Rupees 30 lakhs were disbursed as 180 scholarships benefitting close to 15% of the total students of the college.